-‘It does mean the world to us’: Mariners to welcome fans back to T-Mobile Park after COVID-19 shutdown
+Mariners, Sounders, OL Reign approved to welcome fans back to home games after COVID-19 shutdown

 The team’s proposal to bring fans back into T-Mobile Park has won approval from Gov. Jay Inslee, who on Thursday announced the plan as part of a new phase in the state’s COVID-19 reopening measures.

-The Mariners will be allowed to host fans at T-Mobile Park at 25% capacity for the start of the season, which begins April 1 against the San Francisco Giants.
-The ballpark seats 47,943 at full capacity, meaning roughly 12,000 fans will be granted admittance for the start of the season.
+The Mariners will be allowed to host up to 9,000 fans at T-Mobile Park for the start of the season, which begins April 1 against the San Francisco Giants.

 Fans will be required to wear masks and practice social distancing.

+Fans will also be allowed back into games for the Seattle Sounders FC and OL Reign.
+High school and youth sports will be allowed to have more spectators, too.

-Mariners chairman John Stanton said Wednesday he has been working closely with local agencies over the past month on safety protocols for reopening the ballpark.
+Mariners chairman John Stanton said Wednesday he has been working closely with local agencies over the past few months on safety protocols for reopening the ballpark.

+“The health and safety of our fans, players and employees is our number one consideration,” Stanton said in a statement Thursday.
+“With the guidance of experts and best practices for health and safety, we are thrilled to be able to welcome fans back to T-Mobile Park for the first time since 2019.
+I want to thank Governor Inslee, King County Executive Constantine and Mayor Durkan for their leadership and Public Health Seattle and King County Director Patty Hayes and her department for their guidance through this process as we have worked to create a safe experience at T-Mobile Park for fans, our players and employees.”

 Mariners manager Scott Servais, in a virtual news conference before Inslee’s announcement Thursday, was hopeful that the state would approve the team’s plan.
 The Mariners, like most MLB teams, played their pandemic-shortened 2020 season last summer in front of empty stands at their home park.